thatJame/dino/README.md

 This device was first built by an 11 year old in just two hours.
 After making some modifications we came up with this design.

 The program is designed to be simple and easy to use.
-Depending on device brightness you will need to change variables to detect whether or not it detects a cactus.
+Depending on device brightness you will need to change variables so it can detect cacti.

 The program **only works on light mode**, but you can probably make it run on dark mode by changing the operator and light level detected.